First Republic Bank getting bailed out by large banks in $30 billion plan

 “If it were to face higher-than-anticipated deposit outflows and liquidity backstops proved insufficient, the bank could need to sell assets, thus crystallizing unrealized losses on its [securities],” Moody’s analysts wrote.

+Bloomberg News first reported the news of the $30 billion bailout on Thursday.

-The effort to rescue another bank from going under comes as the U.S. banking system faces an apparent crisis of confidence.
+The effort to rescue another bank from going under came as the U.S. banking system faced an apparent crisis of confidence.

 Federal regulators on Sunday guaranteed all deposits at the failed Silicon Valley Bank and Signature Bank in an effort to restore public trust and prevent more bank runs.